pymor.algorithms.ei¶

-This module contains algorithms for the empirical interpolation of Operators
+This module contains algorithms for the empirical interpolation of Operators.

 The main work for generating the necessary interpolation data is handled by

-method.
+the ei_greedy method.
 The objects returned by this method can be used

-to instantiate an EmpiricalInterpolatedOperator
+to instantiate an EmpiricalInterpolatedOperator.

-As a convenience, the interpolate_operators
+As a convenience, the interpolate_operators method allows to perform

-the empirical interpolation of the Operators
+the empirical interpolation of the Operators of a given model with

 a single function call.